natt96z/cybersac/docs/source/MediumCybersac.rst

    :width: 35%
    :align: right

-You'll should already have a network similiar to the network towards the right.
+You'll should already have a network similiar to the one towards the right.

 |
 |